jf7890/DBS_project/README.txt

+You can edit password for MySQL server by edit parameter of: 'MYSQL_ROOT_PASSWORD' on docker-compose.yaml file if not, 'example' is default password

 Create logs file, and grant permission for other user (Logtash/Docker) be able to read log Run command: chmod +x permission.sh